pogrebnav17/pac-man/documentation/MVP&Bonuses.md

 7. The ghost randomly moving across the screen.
 8. User loses when the Pac-man runs into the ghost and the game restarts.
 9. Have a "New Game" button which asks the user if the are sure they want to quit.
+10. Make the Pac-man and the ghost be little gifs that move around the screen.
+11. If Pac-man runs off the screen have him return on the same line on the opposite side of the screen.
+12. Confine the ghost location to the board.